 EC-LLD draws its origins and inspiration from the annual gatherings of the European movement on agricultural biodiversity known as the Let's Liberate Diversity!
 Forums.
 The first edition of the forum took place in 2005 in Poitiers, France.
 Since then the LLD forums have become a tradition and they are organised each year in a different European country.
-The second forum was hosted by Spain (2006), followed by subsequent editions in Germany (2007), Italy (2008), Austria (2010), Hungary (2011), Scotland (2012) and Switzerland (2013).
-A workshop was organized in 2014 at London during the Seed festival.
+The second forum was hosted by Spain (2006), followed by subsequent editions in germany (2007), Italy (2008), Austria (2010), Hungary (20119 and Scotland (2012).

 The main focuses of EC-LLD are:

 - The promotion and development of farmers' seeds on farms and gardens;

 - The exchange and dissemination of knowledge and expertise associated with farmers' seeds, their use and promotion;

 - The collection, translation and dissemination of existing information;

 - Training and stocktaking;